NethServer/ns8-mail/dovecot/README.md

 # mail-dovecot

-This container provides IMAP, POP3, Submission and Sieve services for a LDAP user domain (both AD and RFC2307 schema are allowed).
+This container provides IMAP, POP3 and Sieve services for a LDAP user domain (both AD and RFC2307 schema are allowed).